 - Site outline: You can do this on a piece of paper.
 Across the top, list the main navigation buttons you’ve decided on (home, bio, books, news & events, contact, ect.).
 These are your page titles/parent pages.
 Write a brief description of each page and a goal, meaning in a perfect scenario what action do you want visitors to take on each page?
 Do you want them to click a link to sign up for your newsletter?
 Visit your books page?
 Buy a book?
 Having 1 or 2 (at the most) goals for each page is a critical strategy decision that should drive the design of every page.
 For example, let’s say I’m a librarian during the day and a pre-published author at night.
 My Author Posse group has told me one of the most powerful things I can do to get a jump on marketing my future book is to build an email list (this is true by the way).
 This means the goal of my homepage (and maybe every page of my website at this point in my career) is to encourage visitors to sign up for my newsletter.
 Other webpage goals to consider might be: buy a book, schedule a school visit, encourage fan mail, future book signings, sign up for a newsletter, share a blog post on SM, comment on a blog post.
 Lastly, once your site has been up for a while you need to go back and see if each page is achieving its goal.
 If not you may want to tweak it a bit for better results.

 - Target Market: This addresses the question of who do you want to attract to your site?
 Readers?
 Educators?
 Parents?
 Fellow authors and illustrators?
 Knowing your target market(s) will drive the content of your site.
 You’re going to want to have lots of content (blog posts, resources, ect.) for each of your target markets.

 Now that you have an idea of your goals for your overall site and each page, you are ready to begin the design process.
 If you’ve never built a website before please visit the Start Here post for more tips and pointers.
-As always, thanks for stopping by, it was great hanging out with you!
+As always, thank for stopping by!